 A loss at the ICRC or Discipline Committee can be appealed.
 Appeals are heard at the Health Professions Appeal and Review Board.
 An appeal requires a close examination of the record from the proceedings at the ICRC or Discipline Committee, and the preparation of written submissions.
 Once written submissions have been filed, oral argument is made before a panel of adjudicators.
 Our nurse defence lawyers are well-equipped to advocate at these hearings.
 Our written and oral advocacy is sophisticated and persuasive, and has been honed over decades.
 We are experts at locating legal errors and polishing them to make powerful arguments on appeal.
 Our legal services for nurses include pursuing appeals at the highest level.

 A decision of the HPARB can be judicially reviewed by the Divisional Court of Ontario.
 As with hearings at the HPARB, defending nurses at the Divisional Court involves written and oral advocacy before a panel of judges.
 Our lawyers for nurses have extensive experience arguing cases at all levels of court and in tribunals, and we have a strong record of success.
 We will pursue all available defences to ensure that your reputation and livelihood remain intact.

 If a judicial review at the Divisional Court of Ontario is not successful, a nurse can seek leave to appeal to the Court of Appeal for Ontario.
 Our legal services for nurses include the preparation of this written application.
 If the application is successful, and leave to appeal is granted, an appeal at the Court of Appeal for Ontario involves both written and oral submissions.
 Our lawyers have extensive advocacy experience at the Court of Appeal, and will represent you forcefully and persuasively.

-Posner Craig Stein is the right nurse defence firm to handle complaints made against you because:
+Posner Craig Stein is the right firm to handle investigations, audits and complaints at the College of Nurses of Ontario because: